kranthivakati/Java-for-testers/README.md

 Java is one of the popular programming languages in the current market.
 There are many programming languages available, such as Python, C#, C, and Ruby.

 Purpose of Java

 Java serves two primary purposes:

-For Developers: Java is used to develop applications.
+1.For Developers: Java is used to develop applications.

-For Testers: Java is used to write test automation scripts for testing applications.
+2.For Testers: Java is used to write test automation scripts for testing applications.